Couple of Days

 Couple of Days is a 2016 Nigerian Romantic comedy film directed by Tolu Lordtanner and produced by Ayo Orunmuyi broke box office record when released as the highest ticket sales in one day for any Nollywood movie in Cinema in February.
 The film stars Lilian Esoro, Adesua Etomi Wellington, Eyinna Nwigwe, Ademola Adedoyin, Kiki Omeili, Olayode Juliana, Falz.
 It was released on 5 February 2016 and premiered on Netflix in 2019.

 Plot

-The film tells the story of three different couples who went on a romantic getaway and how they handle the realities of marriage and its consequences.
+The film tells the story of three different couples who go on a romantic getaway and how they handle the realities of marriage and its consequences.